-- present fairly, in all material respects: - o its financial position as at 31 December 2022; and - o its financial performance and cash flows for the year then ended; and - comply with generally accepted accounting practice in New Zealand in accordance with Public Sector Public Benefit Entity (PBE) Standards Reduced Disclosure Regime.
+- present fairly, in all material respects: - o its financial position as at 31 December 2023; and - o its financial performance and cash flows for the year then ended; and - comply with generally accepted accounting practice in New Zealand in accordance with Public Sector Public Benefit Entity (PBE) Standards Reduced Disclosure Regime.

-Our audit was completed on 11 May 2023.
+Our audit was completed on the 6th of May 2024.
 This is the date at which our opinion is expressed.